graphops/docs/docs/graphcast/radios/subgraph-radio.md

 The subgraph upgrade pre-sync feature provides a way for Subgraph Developers to signal when they plan on releasing a new subgraph version, thereby allowing Indexers to start syncing the subgraph in advance.
 If the Radio operator has set up the notification system, they will get notified whenever a new subgraph upgrade intent message is received.

-If the `INDEXER_MANAGEMEN_SERVER_ENDPOINT` configuration variable has been set, the Radio will send a request to the Indexer Agent to start offchain syncing the new Subgraph deployment.
+If the `INDEXER_MANAGEMENT_SERVER_ENDPOINT` configuration variable has been set, the Radio will send a request to the Indexer Agent to start offchain syncing the new Subgraph deployment.

 The `AUTO_UPGRADE` variable can be toggled to change the coverage level of subgraphs for which the Radio will send offchain syncing commands to the indexer management server.